ohaval/ultrasteg/README.md

 # ultrasteg
-This tool helps with seganography challenges in CTFs.
+This tool helps with seganography challenges in CTFs, especially in the steganography category.